lfiaschi/udacity-advanced-lane-finding-project/README.md

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Advanced Lane Finding Project**
+# Advanced Lane Finding Project

-The goals of this project is to provide an method to reliably detect lanes in a video.
+The goal of this project is to provide an method to reliably detect traffic lanes in a video of a driving car.
-The techniques used in this project include:
+The techniques used in this project are:

 1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 2. Apply a distortion correction to raw images.